(Photo courtesy of Getty Images)

-The Japanese school year begins in April, not in September like in the United States and other countries.
+The Japanese school year begins in April.
 The first term runs to around July 20, when summer vacation begins.
 Kids return to school in early September for the second term, which lasts until about December 25.
 The final term begins in early January and continues to late March.

 Most people think spring - when life begins anew - is the perfect time to start new things.
 Kids get excited and are full of expectations when the new school year approaches.
 Early April is also the time when cherry blossoms are in full bloom.
 So when people think about entrance to new schools and the start of a career, they often conjure up images of these beautiful blossoms.
 Many schools have cherry trees growing on their grounds, and parents like taking pictures of their kids entering school for the first time under the light-pink blossoms.